Jordan hangs 15 convicts at dawn, most in years

 Swiftly afterwards, Jordan hanged two people convicted of terrorism offences, one of them Sajida Al Rishawi.

-She had taken part in a 2005 suicide attack on luxury hotels in Amman organised by Daesh's forebear, Al Qaeda in Iraq, but her explosives failed to detonate.
+She had taken part in a 2005 suicide attack on luxury hotels in Amman organised by Daesh’s forebear, Al-Qaida in Iraq, but her explosives failed to detonate.

+According to judicial sources, 94 people remain on death row in Jordan, most of them convicted of murder or rape.